zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 dst(dt)
 ```

-Return the daylight saving time (DST) adjustment, as a :class:`timedelta`
+Return the daylight saving time (DST) adjustment, as a `timedelta`
 object or ``None`` if DST information isn’t known.

 Return ``timedelta(0)`` if DST is not in effect.
 If DST is in effect, return
-the offset as a :class:`timedelta` object (see :meth:`timezone.utcoffset`
+the offset as a `timedelta` object (see `timezone.utcoffset`
 for details).
 Note that DST offset, if applicable, has already been added
-to the UTC offset returned by :meth:`timezone.utcoffset`, so there’s no
+to the UTC offset returned by `timezone.utcoffset`, so there’s no
-need to consult :meth:`timezone.dst` unless you’re interested in obtaining
+need to consult `timezone.dst` unless you’re interested in obtaining
 DST info separately.

-Most implementations of :meth:`timezone.dst` will probably look like one
+Most implementations of `timezone.dst` will probably look like one
 of these two:

 ```python